 NSERC no longer requires professors to hold an active grant when applying to supervise a USRA student.
 NSERC considers anyone who is authorized by their university to independently supervise students to be an eligible supervisor.
 The suitability of the supervision will be evaluated by the college/department as part of their award selection process.

-NEW: Form 202 Part II was updated to include a section titled “Expected Quality of the Training to be Received”.
+Form 202 Part II was updated to include a section titled “Expected Quality of the Training to be Received”.
 This section will now need to be completed before the form can be submitted.

 NSERC recommends that USRA applications be assessed on the following three criteria: